As the saying goes, el español tiene un color muy especial (Spanish is unique indeed)!

 By this I mean that you should listen to audiobooks while you read them in Spanish.

 It’s easier than it sounds!
-Check out Audible for a wide variety of Spanish audiobooks, from both Latin America and Spain.
-If your pockets allow you, try to buy your book on Amazon.es to have the physical book out while you listen to the audiobook recording.
+Audible has a wide variety of Spanish audiobooks, from both Latin America and Spain.
+If your pockets allow you, you can also search on Amazon.es for the physical book so you can read along while you listen to the audiobook recording.
 Having physical pages in front of you keeps you focused, on-task and also reinforces sound-word recognition.

 6. Immerse Yourself in Spoken Spanish with FluentU